jwalton/rust-book-abridged/docs/ch17-object-oriented-features.md

     }
 ```

 Why not just `self.state = self.state.request_review()` here?
 The problem here is that `self.state.request_review()` would try to take ownership of `self.state`, but you can't take ownership of a _part_ of a struct.
 Remember that ownership is about controlling some allocated memory, and a struct is allocated as a single block of memory.
-If we took ownership of `self.state` and didn't fill it back in, what would be there in memory?
+If we took ownership of `self.state`, what would be there in memory inn its place?
 To get around this we make `self.state` an `Option`, and then `self.state.take()` will take ownership of the value in the `Option` and replace it with `None` temporarily.
-It's never `None` for more than a moment.
+Since after the `take` we immediately reassign it, it's never `None` for more than an instant.

 The `content` method also needs to deal with the fact that `self.state` is an `Option`: